Research Misconduct Policy and Procedures

 A. Submission of Allegations.

-1. Any individual who in Good Faith suspects that a person subject to this policy is committing or has committed Research Misconduct shall immediately report the information to (1) the Provost or (2) any of the following, who shall immediately report the information to the Provost: the Office of Sponsored Projects, the Office of the General Counsel, the individual's department chair, or any faculty member or administrator who supervises the individual.
+1. Any individual who in Good Faith suspects that a person subject to this policy is committing or has committed Research Misconduct shall immediately report the information to (1) the Provost or (2) any of the following, who shall immediately report the information to the Provost: the Director of Research Integrity, the Office of Sponsored Projects, the Office of the General Counsel, the individual's department chair, or any faculty member or administrator who supervises the individual, or an HHS official.
+Allegations of Research Misconduct may be presented by any means of communication (written or oral statement or other communication).
 The Provost shall notify the Dean of the involved Faculty and, in cases involving externally-sponsored research, the Director of the Office of Sponsored Projects.
 The Provost shall initiate the process for assessment of the allegations, as described below.

 2. Allegations involving the Provost should be submitted to the President.
 In any case involving the Provost, the President or the President's designee shall carry out the responsibilities assigned to the Provost under this Policy.